Put each script block next to the associated board div

 <h2>Filling a polygon</h2>

 <p>You can set the fill and opacity of a 3D polygon just like you would with a 2D polygon.
 I recommend only filling polygons that are guaranteed to stay planar.
-In this example, the polygons are always planar because theyre triangles.</p>
+In this example, the polygons are always planar because they’re triangles.</p>

 <div id="planar-fill-board" class="jxgbox" style="width:600px; height:600px"></div>